hashgraph/hedera-mirror-node/docs/design/hts.md

 1. The `accounts` REST API must be updated to support `tokenBalances`
 2. The `balances` REST API must be updated to support `tokenBalances`
 3. The `transactions` REST API must be updated to support `tokenTransfers`
-4. Add a Token Supply distribution REST API to show token distribution across accounts
+4. Add a Token Supply distribution REST API to show token distribution across accounts - `/api/v1/tokens/<symbol>/balances`
-5. Add a Token Discovery REST API to show available tokens on the network
+5. Add a Token Discovery REST API to show available tokens on the network - `/api/v1/tokens`
+6. Add a Token Info REST API to show details for a token on the network - `/api/v1/tokens/<symbol>`

 ### Accounts Endpoint
 -   Update `/api/v1/accounts` response to add token balances